arlojay/cosmic-reach-dynamic-asset-generator/README.md

 [Cosmic Reach](https://finalforeach.itch.io/cosmic-reach) is a game developed by FinalForEach.
 I do not own any rights to assets in the game.

+## Installation
+If you want to quickly set up a new mod, [use this template](https://github.com/arlojay/cosmic-reach-dag-mod-template) (cosmic-reach-dag-mod-template on GitHub)

 ## Demo mod
 Adds a stone breaker which runs on an interaction (only breaks stone)
 ```js